 “It is customary to elect at least one girl to the steering committee every year.
 The advantages of this should be obvious.”

 In 1946, the AT on what is now our section was maintained by three different organizations.
-The Roan Hiking Club, based in Greeneville, was responsible for the section between Damascus and Winner, and from Limestone Cove to the Nolichuckey River.
-Paul Fink was responsible for marking the 28 mile road walk between Winner and Limestone Cove.
-The northernmost section of the Carolina Mountain Club was between the Nolichuckey River at Unaka Springs and Spivey Gap, a little over 6 miles.
+The Roan Hiking Club, based in Greeneville, was responsible for the section between Damascus and Winner, and from Limestone Cove to the Nolichucky River.
+Paul Fink was responsible for marking the 28 miles of road walk between Winner and Limestone Cove.
+The northernmost section of the Carolina Mountain Club was between the Nolichucky River at Unaka Springs and Spivey Gap, a little over six miles.
 This was a considerable distance from Asheville and CMC had some difficulty finding enough people to maintain their section.

 It did not take long for our maintenance responsibility to grow, significantly.
 In October 1947 we reached agreement with the Roan Hiking Club to take over both their sections, increasing our responsibility to over 57 miles.
 In a December 1947 letter from Myron Avery to Frank Oglesby documenting this assignment, Mr. Avery stated that the northern end of our section is at the “Virginia-Tennessee line (Damascus)”.
 That discrepancy has caused considerable confusion and occasional consternation through the years.
 It was set on Reynolds Street in Damascus until 2013 when it was changed to the VA/TN state line by agreement.
 Later, in 1948, Frank Oglesby became the first TEHC member to join the ATC Board of Managers, replacing Paul Fink.